Faizila/Employee-Tracker/README.md

 # Link

-Refer to Video section for walkthrough video links on functionality.
+Refer to Video section for walkthrough video link on functionality.

 # Screenshots